AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-5a.md

 | `transition-delay`           | Duration to wait before starting a property's transition effect                                  | `2s`                    |

 ::: tip Activate!
-Individual Challenges—will be graded for completion—make sure it makes it to your repository.
+Individual Challenges—will be graded for completion—make sure it makes it to your repository so I can find it.
 Codepen's are ok

 1. Create a 200px x 200px box with a background color of black